dmlc/xgboost/doc/build.md

 Our goal is to build the shared library:
 - On Linux/OSX the target library is `libxgboost.so`
-- On Windows the target library is `libxgboost.dll`
+- On Windows the target library is `xgboost.dll`

 The minimal building requirement is